Quantum Mechanics and Perspectivalism: Unitarity and Consistency

-So also Bohm and other non-perspectival schemes are able to escape the inconsistency argument.
-In the perspectival schemes the key was that two perspectives cannot always be simply combined into one global perspective; because of this, we were allowed to speak about the $X$ perspective and the $Y$ perspective without specifying anything about the temporal order of the $X$ and $Y$ measurements.
-The threat of inconsistency was avoided by blocking the composition of the two perspectives into one (inconsistent) whole.
+So also Bohm and possibly other non-perspectival schemes are able to escape the inconsistency argument.
+In the perspectival schemes the key was that two perspectives cannot always be simply combined into one global perspective; because of this, we were allowed to speak about the $X$ perspective and the $Y$ perspective without specifying the temporal order of the $X$ and $Y$ measurements.
+The threat of inconsistency was avoided by blocking the composition of the two perspectives into one whole.
 In the non-perspectival scheme the existence of a preferred frame of reference comes to the rescue and protects us against inconsistency: we can follow the interactions and the changes produced by them step by step in their unique real time order, so that no ambiguity arises about which measurement comes first and about what the actual configuration is at each instant.
-The issue of combining descriptions from different perspectives accordingly does not arise, and it is enough to tell one consistent story.
+The issue of combining descriptions from different perspectives accordingly does not arise, and this is enough to tell one consistent story.

-The difference between the above perspectival and non-perspectival unitary accounts, and the apparent exchangeability of perspectivalism and Lorentz invariance, suggests that there is an intimate connection between perspectivalism and relativity.
-Perspectivalism is able to avoid inconsistencies without introducing a privileged frame of reference.
-On the other hand, the introduction of such a privileged frame in Bohm-like interpretations now appears as a ploy to eliminate the threat of inconsistencies without adopting an explicit perspectivalism.
+The difference between the perspectival and non-perspectival unitary accounts, and the apparent connection between perspectivalism and Lorentz invariance, suggests that there is a link between perspectivalism and relativity.
+Perspectivalism seems able to avoid inconsistencies without introducing a privileged frame of reference.
+On the other hand, the introduction of such a privileged frame in Bohm-like interpretations now appears as a ploy to eliminate the threat of inconsistencies without adopting perspectivalism.